Certificates of Origin

 - Non-member companies will also have to supply a copy of their Certificate of Incorporation or Certificate of Registration of their Business Name or a banker’s reference.

-- Signed by one of the authorised signatories we have on file
+- Yes, we can stamp documents once they are submitted and signed by one of the authorised signatories we have on file.

-- Issued by a government department or agency and show the company name and address of a company registered with Dublin Chamber of Commerce..
+- We can also stamp documents that are issued by a government department or agency and show the company name and address of a company registered with Dublin Chamber.

-Dublin Chamber issues and certifies non-preferential certificates of origin.
+Does Dublin Chamber issue and certify non-preferential certificates of origin?

-Non-preferential certificates of origin issued by Dublin Chamber of Commerce are:
+Non-preferential certificates of origin issued by Dublin Chamber are:

 Arab Irish certificates are for use when goods are being shipped to any of the 19 Arab League countries (Algeria, Bahrain, Djibouti, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tunisia, United Arab Emirates and Yemen).

-EC certificates are used for all other destinations.
+Can EU certificates be used for all other destinations?

-Sometimes, at the request of importers both EC Arab Irish Certificates may have to be processed manually.
+Sometimes, at the request of importers both EU or Arab Irish Certificates may have to be processed manually.
 The best procedure for this eventuality is:

 - Purchase the blank certificate of origin.

-- Fill in all the necessary details (there are instructions for completing the certificate on the back of the pink copy of the EC certificate and blue copy of the Arab Irish certificate).
+- Fill in all the necessary details (there are instructions for completing the certificate on the back of the pink copy of the EU certificate and blue copy of the Arab Irish certificate).

 - All Arab Irish certificates submitted for stamping must be accompanied by the relevant commercial invoice signed by one of your authorised signatories.
 If you do not need this to be stamped then please mark it ‘DCC records only’.

-Click here for blank cert templates for both EC and Arab Irish certificates.
+Click here for blank cert templates for both EU and Arab Irish certificates.

 - Photocopy two copies of the certificate.